bmansfieldRIT/LLVM_notes/README.md

 #### LLVM/lib
 source files for LLVM
-* /IR - core LLVM classes - BasicBlock, Instruction
+* /ir - core LLVM classes - BasicBlock, Instruction
 * /AsmParser - assembly language parser library
 * /BitCode - code for reading and writing bitcode
 * /analysis - variety of program analyses - Call Graphs, Induction Variables
-* /Transform - IR-to-IR program transformations - inlining, dead code elimination
+* /Transform - IR-to-ir program transformations - inlining, dead code elimination
 * /Target - files holding machine descriptions of several architectures - x86, ARM
 * /CodeGen - major parts of the code generator - Instruction Selector, Instruction Scheduling
-* /ExecutionEngine - libraries for dIRectly executing bitcode at runtime in interpreted and JIT-compiled scenarios
+* /ExecutionEngine - libraries for directly executing bitcode at runtime in interpreted and JIT-compiled scenarios
 * /Support - source code for header files in LLVM/include/ADT and LLVM/include/Support

 #### LLVM/Projects
-this dIRectory contains projects not necessarily part of LLVM, but shipped with LLVM.
+this directory contains projects not necessarily part of LLVM, but shipped with LLVM.
-* Importantly, this is the dIRectory where user-created projects taking advantage of the LLVM build system would go
+* Importantly, this is the directory where user-created projects taking advantage of the LLVM build system would go

 #### LLVM/test
 quick, exhaustive feature & regression tests of LLVM itself